 Business & Policy Food Issues Should Individual Food Items Get Water Footprint Labels or Are We Already Overloaded With Information?
 By Mat McDermott Writer Yogamaya: Registered yoga teacher New York University: MS, Global Affairs Burlington College: BA, writing and literature.
-Mat McDermott is a writer, photographer, film-maker, nature lover, and accomplished yogi our editorial process Twitter Twitter Mat McDermott Updated October 11, 2018 Migrated Image Share Twitter Pinterest Email Business & Policy Corporate Responsibility Environmental Policy Economics Food Issues The water footprint of food is likely to become a growing problem as climate change plays havoc with world water supplies, and as more of the world tries to eat up the social ladder: As in consuming more meat.
-In an effort to make people more aware of the water intensity of their food, two UK-based groups have proposed that food carry water footprint labels, The Guardian reports:Proposal Would Have General Water Footprint LabelThe Food Ethics Council and Sustain issued the briefing "Water labels on food: Issues and recommendations" earlier this week.
-It proposes not that food be labelled directly as to how many liters of water were need to grow a kilogram of the foodstuff, but rather be label representing good water stewardship more broadly.
-It could also be incorporated into a label containing information on whether the product was part of fair trade regime and/or some sort of carbon labeling.
-In theory I like the idea, but in practice I'm not so sure it would make much of a difference.
-Greater Education Needed, But Is Labeling the Right Way?Certainly greater education is needed on the issue of water intensity of food -- it's something TreeHugger and Planet Green have brought up on numerous occasions -- and the fact that a vegetarian or largely vegetarian diet has a much lower water footprint than does the typical meat-heavy diet.
+Mat McDermott is a writer, photographer, film-maker, nature lover, and accomplished yogi our editorial process Twitter Twitter Mat McDermott Updated October 11, 2018 Migrated Image Share Twitter Pinterest Email Business & Policy Corporate Responsibility Environmental Policy Economics Food Issues The water footprint of food is likely to become a growing problem as climate change plays havoc with world water supplies.
+Also, more strain will come as more of the world try to eat up the social ladder—by consuming more meat.
+The Guardian reports that in an effort to make people more aware of the water intensity of their food, two UK-based groups have proposed that food carry water footprint labels.
+Proposal Would Have General Water Footprint LabelThe Food Ethics Council and Sustain issued the briefing "Water labels on food: Issues and recommendations" earlier this week.
+It proposes not that food be labeled directly as to how many liters of water were need to grow a kilogram of the foodstuff, but rather be label representing good water stewardship more broadly.
+It could also be incorporated into a label containing information on whether the product was part of a fair trade regime or some sort of carbon labeling.
+In theory, I like the idea, but in practice, I'm not so sure it would make much of a difference.
+Greater Education Needed, But Is Labeling the Right Way?Certainly greater education is needed on the issue of water intensity of food -- it's something TreeHugger has brought up on numerous occasions -- and the fact that a vegetarian or largely vegetarian diet has a much lower water footprint than does the typical meat-heavy diet.
 And a vegan diet has a lower water footprint still.
 But do people really pay attention to labels on food or is it all just information overload?
 Perhaps there's a way to design a better label that incorporates nutritional information, carbon content, whether it's certified organic or not, water content, without it all be a jumble.
 What About Farmer's Markets?And then if we move towards a system wherein more people buy their food at farmers markets, where the items are largely unpackaged (a good thing that) how would this labeling be implemented without it being a burden on already stressed small or mid-sized farmers?
 I want to know what readers think on this one: What would you like to see in water footprint labeling?
 Yes/no. What form should it take?
 Similar Proposal in AustraliaNOTE: A similar proposal to this one was put forth in Australia, back in April -- so it's certainly an issue we're going to see getting more scrutiny -- and the issue seemed to be met with a big 'meh' by commenters.
 Surely TreeHugger readers are a passionate enough bunch to care about how much water their food requires.